Cotton Rises as Traders Assess Potential Damage From Harvey

 Continue Reading Below

-Cotton futures for October delivery added 2.1% to 69.59 cents a pound on the ICE Futures U.S. exchange.
+Cotton futures for October delivery added 2.5% to settle at 69.83 cents a pound on the ICE Futures U.S. exchange.

 Two weeks before Harvey hit, the U.S. Department of Agriculture predicted a bumper cotton crop, estimating that the nation would produce 20.5 million bales--the largest production in 11 years.